The Sea Turtle Hospital at UF Whitney Laboratory Internship

 The internship at The Sea Turtle Hospital @ UF Whitney Lab is designed to be a career learning experience.
-Interns will gain first-hand experience in data collection, sanitation procedures, food preparation, and sea turtle husbandry.
+Interns will gain first-hand experience in data collection, sanitation procedures, food preparation, and sea turtle husbandry and education.
 Students interested in interning at the hospital should be working towards a degree in marine biology, veterinary medicine or a related field.
 Recent graduates seeking experience in these fields are also accepted.

 Interns will participate in professional development activities, such as staff meetings, in-house training, seminars, evaluations, and resume-building experiences.
 Interns will be responsible for completion of an independent project and will present on it at the end of their internship.

 Interns also participate in hospital activities, the development of educational and interactive displays, and community programs.
 Interns will be exposed to all areas of the hospital and leave with a well-rounded knowledge of not only how the hospital operates on a daily basis, but also with an extensive knowledge of conserving our marine ecosystems.

 - Maintenance of animal enclosures (scrubbing, water changes, water/air monitoring, filter maintenance, water quality) under supervision.